wonarii/CART210-glossary/glossary.md

 Agency is felt by degrees: one can feel more or less in control.
 This variation is particularly clear when using machines: the feeling of control varies between different operator inputs and expected machine response.
 Often, one may knowingly act with agency and receive the expected result of an act.
 However, these judgements of agency frequently do not follow actual control in situations where agency might be ambiguous.  [^Sato05agency]

-[^MerriamWeb24agency] “Definition of AGENCY.”
+[^MerriamWeb24agency]: “Definition of AGENCY.”
 2024.
 January 28, 2024. https://www.merriam-webster.com/dictionary/agency.

-[^Sato05agency] Sato, Atsushi, and Asako Yasuda.
+[^Sato05agency]: Sato, Atsushi, and Asako Yasuda.
 2005.
-“Illusion of Sense of Self-Agency: Discrepancy between the Predicted and Actual Sensory Consequences of Actions Modulates the Sense of Self-Agency, but Not the Sense of Self-Ownership.”
-Cognition 94 (3): 241–55. https://doi.org/10.1016/j.cognition.2004.04.003.
+“Illusion of Sense of Self-Agency: Discrepancy between the Predicted and Actual Sensory Consequences of Actions Modulates the Sense of Self-Agency, but Not the Sense of Self-Ownership.” <i>Cognition</i> 94 (3): 241–55. https://doi.org/10.1016/j.cognition.2004.04.003.

 ## API
 The Application Programming Interface (API) is responsible for transmitting data from one device to another by taking in a request and responding with the data requested.[^mulesoft15what]